annasapsfordfrancis/PrincessTowerEscapeGame/Readme.md

 ### TooltipName and TooltipText
 (Tooltip GameObject)

-Populates the Tooltip prefab with the name and text specified in the script.
+Populates the Tooltip prefab with the name and text specified in the Tooltip script.

 ---
 ### HotKey